-Last weekend 130R Performance-supported athlete Tom Rawlings took part in round two of the British GT championship and their prestigious Silverstone 500 round.
-With his opening round debut at Oulton Park being in the shorter one hour race format, this was Tom’s first experience of longer endurance racing, with a three hour race duration and three mandatory driver change pit stops.
+Last weekend 130R Performance supported athlete Tom Rawlings took part in round two of the British GT championship and their prestigious Silverstone 500 event.
+With his debut at Oulton Park being in the shorter one hour race format, this was Tom’s first experience of longer endurance racing, with a three hour race duration and mandatory driver change pit stops.
 We asked Tom for the low down on his race weekend and the ups and downs of what was another typically fast paced and frenetic British GT event.

 "The weekend didn’t begin in the best way as during Friday practice we experienced the car continually going into limp mode out on track.
 This caused the team and BMW technicians from Germany some major headaches because nothing was showing up when they plugged the diagnostics into the car.
 Unfortunately this meant that in the two hour-long free practice sessions we only managed a total of nine laps.
 The guys worked incredibly hard and into the early hours changing things on the car from injector seals, injectors, plugs, and numerous other components to make sure the issue was resolved for the rest of the event.

 On Saturday morning we faced further issues as Chris went out in the car for the first free practice and within a few laps was back in the pits with the car oil temperature getting almost to boiling point.
 We then lost the rest of that session while the team fully checked everything out and replaced the oil temperature sensor that was causing the issue.
 I was able to get out for final free practice and found that the car was finally running perfectly, allowing me to get some good laps in and prepare for the impending qualifying session.